The following is a guest article from Peter Nguyen of The Essential Man.

 - (Optional) Continue to swap one item at a time to create a new, exciting outfit.
 If you feel like you went too far, pull it back.

-Let me know in the comments below, especially if you’re going to give them a shot now!
+DM Peter on Instagram, especially if you’re going to give them a shot now!